siriusastrebe/syc/README.md

 This is accomplished by tracking the variable with Object.observe (or use a dirty-checking polyfill if Object.observe is not available.
 More on that in the Polyfill section).

-WARNING: This is intended for prototyping a project.
+**WARNING**: This is intended for prototyping a project.
 This use of syc is not recommended for public-facing or sites with untrusted clients.
 If any client maliciously modifies the variable, the changes will be reflected in the server as well as every other client.